UPDATE: Researching Japanese Law

 Except for Supreme Court cases, judgments are reported at a small percentage, and an unreported judgment can be obtained by requesting a copy in person at the record office of each court.
 Lower court decisions of intellectual property cases and labor law cases have been available since July 1999.
 The case naming method is different in Japan.
 There is no actual case name system.
 The name of the court and date of the judgment are generally used to search a case.
 Parties’ names are not used if individuals are parties.
 Therefore, parties’ names are not queried in searching cases.
 Names of corporations may be used for the title of the case name.

 Official case reports in Japanese, which have been published since 1947, are available on the Saibanrei Jōhōwebsite, and the case reports, including administrative and labor laws related cases, are searchable by keywords.
-Official case reports in Japanese language from the Supreme Court and other lower courts in the last three months, as well as case reports from the Intellectual Property High Court in the last one month are also found at the Saikin no Saibanrei Website for recent judgment reports.
+Official case reports in Japanese language from the Supreme Court and other lower courts in the last three months, as well as some English case reports from the Intellectual Property High Court are also found at the IP Judgments Database.
 English translations of some of the Supreme Court’s judgments can be found on the Supreme Court Website.

 Several court report journals are published.
-Each issue has case interpretation and analysis, the essential elements of the court decisions, and comments.
-Hanrei Jihō published by Hanrei Jihōsha includes important cases and gives key point of judgments.
-Juristuto (Jurist) published by Yūhikaku, which isequivalent to the Harvard Law Review, features main topics with several articles and reports on new legislation and notable cases with interpretation and analysis.
+Each issue has case interpretations and analyses, the essential elements of the court decisions, and comments.
+Hanrei Jihō published by Hanrei Jihōsha includes important cases and gives key points of judgments.
+Juristuto (Jurist) published by Yūhikaku, which is equivalent to the Harvard Law Review, features main topics with several articles and reports on new legislation and notable cases with interpretation and analysis.
 Jurisprudence books including treatises, dictionaries, and journals are produced by numerous publishers mainly in Japan, and three major legal publishers are Yūhikaku, Dai-Ichi Hōki, and Gyōsei.

 The commercial databases have played a vital role in Japanese case law research because cases are not fully published.
 In addition to Westlaw Japan and LexisNexisJP, there are three more full text databases with different functionalities.
 The text of these databases is in Japanese language.
 LEX/DB Internet produced by TKC also produces a legal database called “Law Library,” which is customized for a law school curriculum.
 Dai-Ichi Hōki has a full text database called D1-Law.com.